 The Loowatt is a waterless toilet system that transforms human waste into biofuel.
 The composting toilet is molded from 90% horse dung and features a biodegradable lining that stores excrement in a sealed, odor-free container.
 Once the toilet is full, the user takes the package of poo to an outdoor biodigester, which in exchange, provides a free source of biofuel for cooking.
 Designed by Virginia Gardiner, the Loowatt received an honorable mention from the AIGA Design Challenge and was a finalist in the Buckminster Fuller Challenge.

-The Sabine Schober toilet uses the Terra Preta Sanitation technology, which treats urine and excrement by mixing it with charcoal to produce highly fertile soil for reforestation.
+The Sabine Schober toilet uses the Terra Preta Sanitation technology, which treats pee and poo by mixing it with charcoal to produce highly fertile soil for reforestation.
 It is also unique because it can be used in both the sitting and the squatting position.
-For only about $70, the toilet can be built using three robust components made of sanitary ceramic on the outside and a plastic container on the inside that collects pee and poo.
+The toilet can be built using three robust components made of sanitary ceramic on the outside and a plastic container on the inside that collects pee and poo for only about $70.
 The design allows for a water sprayer for cleansing, which can be attached to the side of the toilet.
 The treated excrement, which can be used as compost, can be removed from the back of the toilet.
-Designed by industrial designer Sabine Schober, this toilet was the winner of the 2013 World Toilet Organization Design Award.
+Designed by industrial designer Sabine Schober, this toilet design was the winner of the 2013 World Toilet Organization Design Award.

-The CRAPPER, which stands for Compact Rotating Aerobic Pollution Prevention Excreta Reducer, is a self-contained, horizontally mounted, rotatable bio-drum based compost toilet that costs about $100/unit.
+The CRAPPER stands for Compact Rotating Aerobic Pollution Prevention Excreta Reducer.
+It is a self-contained, horizontally mounted, rotatable bio-drum based compost toilet that costs about $100/unit.
 It maximizes aerobic degradation to dramatically reduce waste volumes and is odorless.
 The drum housing is designed to allow for safe, sanitary and easy access for the removal of excess compost when the chamber becomes full.
-The private composting toilet is designed to be located near a family’s home, providing safe access for family members and guests.
+The private composting toilet is designed to be located near a family's home, providing safe access for family members and guests.
 The CRAPPER was created by Toilets for People.

 The Toronto Toilet